-The Plan pays the account administrative service fee from income earned by the Plan.
+The Plan pays the account administrative service fee and plan-related investment advisory fees from income earned by the Plan with any fee not covered by the earned income charged on a pro-rata basis from participant accounts.
 The Corporation pays the legal and accounting fees, and other expenses on behalf of the Plan.